iamuditpatel/lbryco/README.md

-# LBRYian.com is Rebranded to LBRY.CO
+# The end of LBRYian.com (We are closed permanently) Good Bye